SUBMISSION OF MANUSCRIPTS

 Format.
 Every table should have a concise title (less than a sentence); more extensive descriptions or secondary information should be incorporated in a note to the table.
 All tables are typeset with horizontal rules only; no vertical rules are used.
 Tables should not contain empty rows.
 Each column, including the first, must have a heading.
 Column headings should label the entries concisely (one or two words); the first letter of each word is capitalized.
 Units of measurement should be given in parentheses immediately below the column headings, not listed with the data in the body of the table.

-Tables should accompany the manuscript, but should not be included within the text.
-In should be clearly stated where they are to be inserted within the text (e.g. "Place Table 1 here").
-Each table should be printed on a separate sheet.
+Introduce figures and tables in your text in logical places and in logical ways.
 Tables should not duplicate results presented elsewhere in the manuscript (e.g. in graphs).
 All the necessary explanations and a legend of the abbreviations have to be provided.

 Data should be organized so that related elements read downward, not across.
 The data arranged in columns should correspond to the time sequence of their collection when read from left to right.
 Each column heading for numerical data should include the unit of measurement applied to all the data under the heading.
 Choose suitable SI units, so that the values given in the table should fall within the range of 0-999.
 Large numbers can be expressed in smaller units with appropriate column headings.